 Data & Scripts

 Datasets are sampled subsets of larger corpora maintained in the NLP Corpora for Korean Studies repository.
-For full corpora and detailed documentation, see that repository.
+For full corpora and documentation, see that repository.

 Datasets